Neck: Blood supply and vessels

+The head and neck get the majority of its blood supply through the carotid and vertebral arteries.
 Arteries which supply the neck are common carotid arteries, which bifurcate into the internal and external carotid arteries.

 Surface anatomy

 The thyroid cartilage of the larynx forms a bulge in the midline of the neck called the Adam's apple.
 The Adam's apple is usually more prominent in men.
 Inferior to the Adam's apple is the cricoid cartilage.
 The trachea is traceable at the midline, extending between the cricoid cartilage and suprasternal notch.

 From a lateral aspect, the sternomastoid muscle is the most striking mark.
 It separates the anterior triangle of the neck from the posterior.
 The upper part of the anterior triangle contains the submandibular glands, which lie just below the posterior half of the mandible.
 The line of the common and the external carotid arteries can be marked by joining the sterno-clavicular articulation to the angle of the jaw.
 Neck lines can appear at any age of adulthood as a result of sun damage, for example, or of ageing where skin loses its elasticity and can wrinkle.

 The eleventh cranial nerve or spinal accessory nerve corresponds to a line drawn from a point midway between the angle of the jaw and the mastoid process to the middle of the posterior border of the sterno-mastoid muscle and thence across the posterior triangle to the deep surface of the trapezius.
 The external jugular vein can usually be seen through the skin; it runs in a line drawn from the angle of the jaw to the middle of the clavicle, and close to it are some small lymphatic glands.
-The anterior jugular vein is smaller, and runs down about half an inch from the middle line of the neck.
-The clavicle or collar-bone forms the lower limit of the neck, and laterally the outward slope of the neck to the shoulder is caused by the trapezius muscle.
+The anterior jugular vein is smaller and runs down about half an inch from the middle line of the neck.
+The clavicle or collarbone forms the lower limit of the neck, and laterally the outward slope of the neck to the shoulder is caused by the trapezius muscle.